adrianyau/Final-Capstone-Project/README.md

 # Final-Capstone-Project

 ## Project/Goals
 My wife works in the field of Human Resources and she was fascinated about what I have learned in my Data Analytics Bootcamp.
 I asked her what she would be interested if the numbers could give deep insight in her line of work.
-She suggested to me about pay philosophy - the framework that makes decisions on employees with respect to salaries, bonuses, commissions, and other benefits.
+She suggested to me about pay philosophy - the framework that makes decisions on employees compensation.
 This is important to Human Resources because it helps align with the organization's goals and strategies on:
 - Employee Recruitment - Is the company attracting top talent?
 - Employee Engagement - How does the company get the best efforts out of people?
 - Employee Retention - Are their ways to keep people to continue to work at the company?